isaiahpb/profile-portfolio-repo/README.md

 #Profile Portfolio

-This website will display my personal projects and an about me page
+This website will display my personal projects and an about me page.
+Will include a navigation bar, links to github repositories, and a description of me